An introduction for limited company directors to the Main Return page of the Self Assessment tax return in FreeAgent

 If your pension contributions are deducted directly from your wages, these wouldn't normally go on your tax return at all, because the tax relief is handled by the pension provider.
 This is the case regardless of whether the company (your employer) also makes separate contributions to your pension.

 However, if your pension provider claims basic rate tax relief for payments to your pension scheme (your provider will be able to tell you if this is the case), you should enter the amount you personally paid into your pension scheme during the tax year in the ‘Money paid into pension schemes’ section.
 You will find this figure on the pension certificate or receipt that your pension provider gives you each year.
 Most people can enter this information in box 1 and FreeAgent will then automatically ‘gross this up' to calculate your contributions including tax relief.

 However, depending on your circumstances, you might need to enter the figures relating to the money you’ve paid into pension schemes in box 2, 3 or 4 instead.
 If you're not sure which box to enter your pension contributions into, or what figure to use, you should speak to your accountant or to HMRC.

 Donations made to charities

 To expand this section and complete the relevant boxes, answer ‘Yes’ to ‘Did you contribute to charities?’

 If you made donations to charity under Gift Aid during the tax year, you should enter the amount you donated in box 5.
-Remember to include only the amount you donated, and not the relief the charity will claim.
+Remember to include only the amount that you donated and not the relief the charity will claim.

-If your income for the tax year that ended on 5 April 2018 was less than £11,500 and your spouse or civil partner’s income was less than £45,000, you can transfer £1,150 of your Personal Allowance to your spouse or civil partner to reduce the amount of tax they pay if all of the following apply:
+If your income for the tax year that ended on 5th April 2021 was less than £12,500 and your spouse or civil partner’s income was less than £50,270 (or £43,662 for Scottish taxpayers), you can transfer £1,250 of your Personal Allowance to your spouse or civil partner to reduce the amount of tax they pay if all of the following apply:

 you were married to, or in a civil partnership with, the same person for all or part of the tax year